 - 1. Disconnect the buoy to determine if the oil float is stuck in the up position. - 2.
-If the motor continues to run, the problem is not in the buoy.
-Disconnect the tankfull and check for a fault in the probe as described later in this section. - 3.
-If neither the oil float nor the tankfull is found to be faulty, check for a solid state relay (SSR) failure.
-Unplug the control panel from its power source, move to a nonhazardous area and open the EP box.
-Lift off the EP box cover and lay it to the side of the box.
-Remove the 1 AMP fuse and apply power to the system.
-If the pump runs, the SSR is faulty and must be replaced. - 4.
-If the SSR is not faulty, replace the fuse and check the resistance across the HAND-OFF-AUTO switch (refer to Section 8, System Schematic).
-Move the switch from HAND to OFF.
-The meter should show a change from a closed circuit to an open circuit.
-If the switch cannot be made to operate properly, call Geotech for assistance. - 5.
-If the control switch is not at fault, check the function of the 3-channel relay.
-Check the resistance between pins 11 and 12 on the relay.
-If the meter indicates a closed circuit, check for shorted wires.
-If none are found, call Geotech assistance.
+If the motor continues to run, the problem is not in the buoy. - Disconnect the tankfull and check for a fault in the probe as described later in this section. - 3.
+If the SSR is not faulty, replace the fuse and check the resistance across the HAND-OFF-AUTO switch (refer to Section 8: System Schematic). - 4.
+Move the switch from HAND to OFF. - The meter should show a change from a closed circuit to an open circuit. - If the switch cannot be made to operate properly, call Geotech for assistance.